Abdiweli Sheikh Ahmed: Cabinet

-Ahmed subsequently began consultations to name a new Cabinet, which would then be put before parliament for approval.
-In early January 2014, he sought a 10-day extension of the deadline to form a new Council of Ministers, a request that the federal legislature unanimously voted in favor of on 11 January.
-On 14 January, parliament also dismissed a motion to disqualify officials from former Prime Minister Shirdon's Cabinet from being eligible to join Ahmed's upcoming Council of Ministers.
-Both Prime Minister Ahmed and President Mohamud had campaigned among legislators to reject the motion.
+Ahmed subsequently initiated consultations to form a new Cabinet, which would then be presented to parliament for approval.
+In early January 2014, he requested a 10-day extension of the deadline to constitute a new Council of Ministers, a request that the federal legislature unanimously granted on 11 January.
+On 14 January, the parliament dismissed a motion to disqualify officials from former prime minister Shirdon's Cabinet from being eligible to join Ahmed's new Council of Ministers.
+Both Prime Minister Ahmed and President Mohamud had urged legislators to reject the motion.
 113 MPs voted in favor of not conducting a vote on the motion, while 99 voted in favor of voting on the motion, and 6 abstained.

-On 17 January 2014, after conferring with President Mohamud, other Somali leaders and federal legislators and agreeing on a Cabinet composition, Ahmed named a new, larger Council of Ministers consisting of 25 ministers, 25 deputy ministers and 5 state ministers.
+On 17 January 2014, after discussions with President Mohamud, other Somali leaders, and federal legislators, Prime Minister Ahmed agreed on a Cabinet composition, Ahmed formed a new, expanded Council of Ministers comprising 25 ministers, 25 deputy ministers, and 5 state ministers.
 Only two Cabinet members were retained from the previous Shirdon administration.

-On 21 January 2014, ahead of the vote of confidence on the new Council of Ministers, Ahmed presented his government program to the Federal Parliament.
-He indicated that the incoming administration's focus would be on strengthening government institutions, particularly in the security sector.
-Toward this end, Ahmed announced that the number of active Somali military soldiers would be increased to 28,000, including 25,000 infantrymen, 2,000 naval officers, and 1,000 air force officers.
-He also vowed to dislodge militants from their remaining strongholds in southern Somalia.
+On 21 January 2014, in anticipation of the vote of confidence on the new Council of Ministers, Ahmed presented his government program to the Federal Parliament.
+He outlined the incoming administration's priorities, which included enhancing government institutions, particularly in the security sector.
+Ahmed announced plans to increase the number of active Somali military personnel to 28,000, consisting of 25,000 infantrymen, 2,000 naval officers, and 1,000 air force officers.
+He also pledged to oust militants from their remaining strongholds in southern Somalia.

 On 21 January 2014, lawmakers largely approved Ahmed's new Council of Ministers.
 Parliament speaker Mohamed Osman Jawari announced that 184 of the 233 MPs present at the legislative session endorsed the Cabinet, 46 voted against it, and 1 lawmaker abstained from voting.

-On 23 January 2014, Prime Minister Ahmed chaired his first official Cabinet meeting.
-He reminded the gathered Ministers of his and their duties as statesmen, noting that the administration's focus should be on strengthening the security sector, accelerating institutional reform, and enhancing local service provision.
+On 23 January 2014, Prime Minister Ahmed presided over his inaugural Cabinet meeting.
+He underscored the responsibilities of himself and his Cabinet members, emphasizing the need to strengthen the security sector, accelerate institutional reforms, and improve local service provision.

 Domestic policy

 Hussein national funeral committee

-In February 2014, Ahmed appointed a governmental committee to start preparations for a national funeral for the late Prime Minister of Somalia, Abdirizak Haji Hussein, who had died on 31 January 2014.
-Deputy Prime Minister Ridwan Hirsi Mohamed was named chair of the panel.
-Ahmed concurrently issued a statement sending his condolences to Hussein's family and friends.
-He described Hussein as "one of the leading Somali nationalists of [the] 20th century," noting that the late statesman was "a leading member of the freedom fighters of [the] Somali Youth League and following independence became a committed public servant and politician who dedicated his life to the people and the Republic of Somalia[...] we must now take forward his legacy."
+In February 2014, Prime Minister Ahmed initiated the establishment of a governmental committee to oversee the preparations for a national funeral for the late Prime Minister of Somalia, Abdirizak Haji Hussein, who died on January 31, 2014.
+The panel was chaired by Deputy Prime Minister Ridwan Hirsi Mohamed.
+In addition to expressing his condolences to Hussein's family and friends, Ahmed emphasized Hussein's significant role as a leading figure in the Somali nationalist movement and a dedicated public servant.